-: May 29 - July 1, 2017 (The official program dates are the arrival and departure dates for the program)
+May 21 - June 27, 2020 (The official program dates are the arrival and departure dates for the program)

 **Note: This offering of NBB402 is equivalent to NBB401 (core course), or it can be used as an elective (“W’) by NBB majors.
 It has been approved as a BIOL elective for BIOL Majors.
 It does fulfill the College GER writing requirement.

-: A full description of the program costs and billing procedures is described in the budget sheets.
-Please click here
+A full description of the program costs and billing procedures is described in the budget sheet

-: Emory undergraduate students who qualify are considered by the Office of Financial Aid for a summer aid award after registration in summer study abroad classes.
+Emory undergraduate students who qualify are considered by the Office of Financial Aid for a summer aid award after registration in summer study abroad classes.
 The amount of the award depends on the number of credits and current financial aid package.
 Students currently receiving financial aid from Emory are typically eligible.
 Contact the Office of Financial Aid for information about specific awards.
 Emory Scholars are informed separately about the procedures for Scholars Summer Study Abroad awards.
 Emory University Employee Courtesy Scholarships may be applied to the academic fee portion of the summer study abroad program's cost.
 For more information, please see Summer Study Abroad Scholarships.

-Orientation: Each summer study abroad program will have a mandatory pre-departure orientation session and/or other pre-departure activities for accepted program participants.
+Each summer study abroad program will have at least one mandatory pre-departure orientation session and/or other pre-departure activities for accepted program participants with the NBB faculty.
 The Program Director will contact program participants with details.
 Emory College Study Abroad will also require all students to complete a mandatory online pre-departure orientation by April 15.
 This assignment will be deployed through Canvas early April.